Dutchy365/BlogBytes/content/blog/MSForms-Part2-QuestionoftheWeek.md

 The Flow is ready to run every day to verify if a new question of the week needs to be posted on the intranet.
-Not only the new question is added, but the results of the previous questions are stored into the SharePoint list.
+Not only the new question is added, also the results of the previous questions are stored into the SharePoint list.

 ## Something to consider
 The use of a custom connector makes it really easy to use to actions into multiple Flows, without technical knowledge needed.